return42/sphkerneldoc/doc/books/linux_tv/media/dvb/fe_property_parameters.rst

 .. _isdb-hierq-layers:

-DTV-ISDBT-LAYER⋆ parameters
+DTV-ISDBT-LAYER* parameters
 ===========================

 ISDB-T channels can be coded hierarchically.
 As opposed to DVB-T in ISDB-T hierarchical layers can be decoded simultaneously.
-For that reason a ISDB-T demodulator has 3 Viterbi and
-3 Reed-Solomon decoders.
+For that reason a ISDB-T demodulator has 3 Viterbi and 3 Reed-Solomon decoders.

 ISDB-T has 3 hierarchical layers which each can use a part of the available segments.
 The total number of segments over all layers has to 13 in ISDB-T.

 There are 3 parameter sets, for Layers A, B and C.